GCHS Publications

 Hard Rock Gold is the fascinating story of the “Big Three” gold mines that put Juneau on the map as a world-class gold mining center.
 Though each of the mines operated on low-grade ore deposits, the Treadwell mine complex on Douglas Island (1882-1922), the Alaska-Gastineau (Perseverance) mine (1911-1921), and the Alaska-Juneau (1897 -1944) each pioneered innovative techniques and management that successfully reduced costs and extracted profits that impressed the outside world.
 At their production peaks, the Treadwell and the AJ were the largest gold mines in the world and were the heart-beat of the Juneau area.

 Hard Rock Gold was originally published by the Juneau Centennial Commission in 1980 with a second printing in 1983.
 The popularity of the book meant it sold out quickly and has been out of print since.
 It was a long-held desire of David Stone and many local mining history buffs that the book be re-printed.
-Over forty years after its original publication and ten years after David’s passing, that dream became a reality through the cooperative efforts of David’s family and Juneau’s two historical societies – the Gastineau Channel Historical Society and the Treadwell Historic Preservation and Restoration Society.
+Over forty years after its original publication and ten years after David’s passing, that dream became a reality through the cooperative efforts of David’s family; 19 private donors; the Gastineau Channel Historical Society; and the Treadwell Historic Preservation & Restoration Society.

 Commemorative edition, 2022